Enhancing Hallucination Detection through Noise Injection: Experiments

-So far, we have presented results based on $K = 5$ generations in Section~\ref{sec:case_study} and Section~\ref{sec:ablation_datasets}.
-We now extend this study to explore the effect of noise injection across different numbers of generations.
-In Figure~\ref{fig:gsm8k-13b-evolution}, we present the hallucination detection AUROC (left) and model accuracy on GSM8K (right) for $K = 1$ to $K = 20$ generations.
-The rest of the setup follows Section~\ref{sec:case_setup}.
-For each $K$, we report the mean and standard deviation across 20 groups of $K$ runs.
-As shown in Figure~\ref{fig:gsm8k-13b-evolution}, both hallucination detection AUROC and model accuracy on GSM8K improve with an increasing number of generations.
-Notably, noise injection consistently enhances the effectiveness of hallucination detection across different numbers of generations without degrading model accuracy.
-In practice, the number of generations can be adjusted based on the computational budget and accuracy requirements.
-Nevertheless, our experiments demonstrate that noise injection improves hallucination detection effectiveness, regardless of the specific number of generations used.
+So far, we reported results using $K = 10$ samples.
+We now study how performance changes with different sample sizes.
+Figure~\ref{fig:gsm8k-13b-evolution} shows hallucination detection AUROC (upper) and model accuracy (lower) on GSM8K from $K = 1$ to $K = 20$, following the setup in Section~\ref{sec:case_setup}.
+For each $K$, we report the mean and 95\% interval across 25 bootstraps of $K$ samples from a total of 40 samples.
+Both AUROC and accuracy improve with more samples, and noise injection consistently enhances detection without degrading accuracy.
+In practice, $K$ can be tuned to the computational budget, but the benefit of noise injection holds across sample sizes.